-My research is on formal semantics of natural language — in particular, how to design, annotate, and model semantics in a scalable, data-driven way while taking advantage of our understanding of linguistic structure.
+I work on a variety of things, mostly focused on AI alignment or formal semantics of natural language.
+In alignment, I focus on scalable oversight and agent alignment, from the lens of task formulation, data collection, and evaluation methodology.
+I’m especially interested in using debate as a training and evaluation paradigm; see our recent paper.
+In language, I work on ways to design, annotate, and model semantics in a scalable, data-driven way while taking advantage of our understanding of linguistic structure; see my thesis summary paper.
 I have worked on approaches to crowdsourcing annotation for syntactic parsing, semantic role labeling, and predicate-argument structure.